springcard/springcard-ccid-serial/README.md

 PC/SC-Like library and CCID "driver" for PC/SC couplers over a Serial link

+***This project is associated with SpringCard document PNA23174 "Application Note: Using the M519 in PC/SC Coupler mode over a Serial interface".***

 ## Introduction

 PC/SC is the de-facto standard to make an application running on a high-end computer (say, a PC) interact with a smart card (SC).